rats-device-attestation/draft-poirier-rats-eat-da/draft-poirier-rats-eat-da.md

 It can be used as a standalone entity but typically enclosed in a wider platform specific attestation token.
 The Device attestation claim consists of an EAT profile identifier, a nonce and an EAT submodule ({{Section 4.2.18 of -rats-eat}}) that contains any number of individual device claims.
 Each individual device claim is the combination of a device name and a standard claims format based on the bus or protocol the device supports.
-As previously mentioned, this draft defines the claims set for SPDM compliant devices while allowing room for future expansion.
+As previously mentioned, this draft currently defines the claims set for SPDM compliant devices and PCIe legacy devices that do not support the SPDM protocol.
+Careful condiseration was also given to the overall design in order to leave room for future expansion.

 ~~~ cddl
 {::include-fold cddl/da-token.cddl}